22. NAVAL INTERCEPTION AND COMBAT

 D. If a naval force divides into two or more naval forces as it returns to port, the newly created naval forces are subject to interception even if the original force was also intercepted.

-22.19 COMBINED AIR AND NAVAL INTERCEPTION: The moving player dictates the order in which air attacks and naval interceptions of concurrent naval activities is resolved, the intercepting player dictates the order in which air attacks and naval counter-interceptions of concurrent naval interceptions is resolved, and so on.
+22.19 COMBINED AIR AND NAVAL INTERCEPTION: The moving player dictates the order in which air attacks and naval interceptions of concurrent naval activities are resolved, the intercepting player dictates the order in which air attacks and naval counter-interceptions of concurrent naval interceptions are resolved, and so on.

 A. When naval interception occurs, the intercepting force first sails to the interception hex, possibly undergoing air attack en route.